 The sleeping capacity points to how many people can fit inside the tent, excluding their gear.
 The capacity impacts comfort and many other factors that are influenced by the kind of outdoor activity you’re into.

 There’s no industry standard for how big a specific capacity tent should be.
 Roomier tents are, of course, heavier and bulkier.
 They’re mostly canopy-style shelters that don’t need to leave designated camping spots.
-The campsites can usually be reached through driving.
-And since you have the luxury of having a car to carry the tent for you, maximizing on space and capacity for added comfort is not uncommon.
+And if you have the luxury of having a car to carry the tent for you, maximizing on space and capacity for added comfort is not uncommon.

 Meanwhile, backpacking tents are small, minimalistic, and space-conservative to reduce packing size, lighten the tail weight, and keep the tent aerodynamic.
 The size is only big enough to fit the appropriate number of people without being too cramped.